 In the Valamis elearning environment, the learners solve a problem or challenge set to them by utilizing all the information they have learned.
 Different groups of learners are being collected information regarding the solutions they have found, and the information is being shared further.
 Utilizing phenomena and storytelling in the learning has proved to be an effective way for the group of learners to learn.

-With the help of the technology built in Valamis learning solution, it is effortless to follow up and authenticate the learning processes of the learners.
+With the help of the technology built in Valamis LXP, it is effortless to follow up and authenticate the learning processes of the learners.
 Valamis is a perfect solution for NASA, since, in addition to the teaching, the platform also suits well to the international interdisciplinary research project, where the aim is to develop new solution models, for example to space technical challenges.

 "Our aim is also to make own research and development work along with the NASA cooperation.
 We are continuously developing our own learning analytics and the learning efficiency measurements, as well as the method of phenomenon-based learning", continues Janne Hietala.